Resident234/php.net/pages/www.php.net_function.parse-ini-file.php.md

 */
 ?>
 ```

 #

-And for the extra-paranoid like myself, add a rule into your httpd.conf file so that *.ini (or *.inc) in my case can&apos;t be sent to a browser:
+And for the extra-paranoid like myself, add a rule into your httpd.conf file so that *.ini (or *.inc) in my case can&apos;t be sent to a browser:<br><br>&lt;Files *.inc&gt;  <br>    Order deny,allow<br>    Deny from all<br>&lt;/Files&gt;

-&lt;Files *.inc&gt;&#xA0;
-&#xA0; &#xA0; Order deny,allow
-&#xA0; &#xA0; Deny from all
-&lt;/Files&gt;

 #

-To those who were like me looking if this could be used to create an array out of commandline output I offer you the function below (I used it to parse mplayer output).

-If you want it behave exactly the same as parse_ini_file you&apos;ll obviously have to add some code to feed the different sections to this one.
-Hope it&apos;s of help to someone!
+To those who were like me looking if this could be used to create an array out of commandline output I offer you the function below (I used it to parse mplayer output).<br><br>If you want it behave exactly the same as parse_ini_file you&apos;ll obviously have to add some code to feed the different sections to this one.
+Hope it&apos;s of help to someone!<br><br>

 ```
 <?php